memesoo99/CV_ImageProcessing/README.md

 # CV_ImageProcessing
-### For specific result of each process, checkout the readme.txt of each folder
+### 🎯For specific result of each process, checkout the readme.txt of each folder

 > Fundamental Image processing techniques for Computer Vision
 >